If you are interested in renting an instrument from us, please write to us using the form below.

 Rate: 200 per day + Tuning: 100 (optional) + Delivery: 200 one-way move (optional)

 A very early example of a design that continues to be produced to this day and is ubiquitous throughout concert halls and early music institutions across the world.
-The white oak cabinetwork has sustained cosmetic damage and wear throughout its nearly forty years serving the Bay Area, but the organ’s musical workings are kept in excellent order and continues to appear with many local ensembles.
+The original white oak cabinetwork — which sustained cosmetic damage in its nearly forty years serving the Bay Area — has been replaced.
+The instrument’s musical workings are kept in excellent order.
+This organ continues to appear with many local ensembles.

 Rate: 100 per day + Tuning: 100 (optional) + Delivery: 200 one-way move (optional)